baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

 * set up for [remote access](#setup-for-remote-access).
 * or [distribute on a USB](#distribute-via-usb)

+## Logging in

+!!!
+Warning
+    If you choose to have observers log into one PC, whether remotely or locally, it is recommended that each observer log in with a unique name.
+The default name displayed in the login window matches the Windows user name.
+This can be overriden.
+The login name associated with each observer is used to create the user's results folder, keeping responses for each observer separate.

+	If the user exits the quiz prior to completion, the quiz can be resumed from that spot IF the user logs in again using the same name as the original login.

+	Capturing the quiz results folder for a user and moving it to a secure location reduces the risk of a user logging in under the wrong user name - accidentally overwriting results from another user.

 ### Setup for remote access

 One option for running the Image Quizzer is to install the tool on a PC that observers are able to log into remotely.

-!!!
-Warning
-    If you choose to have observers log into one PC, whether remotely or locally, it is recommended that each observer has their own login account.
-The login named associated with each observer is used to create the user's results folder, keeping responses for each observer separate.

-	If you don't have unique accounts, you risk overwriting a previous user's results.
-	You must move the current user's results folder into a secure area before the next observer starts their quiz session.
-    .
 There may be display issues if you are setting up the Image Quizzer so that the users can log in remotely.
 This is related to OpenGL which 3D Slicer uses for the graphical display.
 Using the Image Quizzer through remote access may depend on the following: